pierredarrieutort/fitext/README.md

     This option can accept arrays or nodes/HTML collection or anything else that can be destructured following an array pattern.
 If you want to use a `document.querySelector('element')` pass it as an array like this `[document.querySelector('element')]`.

 - ### `wideable` :
-    This option enlarges the font size above the font size established before executing the `fit` function.
+    This option enlarges the font size above the font size established before executing the `fitext` function.
     The default behavior of this options limits the font-size to the font-size established before the function execution.

 ## Browser Support